A new case for expat private investigator Jayne Keeney.

 PRAISE FOR THE HALF-CHILD

-“This page-turner hooks you in from the start.” — Cosmopolitan
+‘This page-turner hooks you in from the start.
+4 stars’

-“Angela Savage must have to be one of the most talented authors I have come across…[The Half-Child] is…not only a crime novel but a mixture of genres rolled into one.
-There is romance, heartache and a cultural synopsis of Thailand — the good and the bad.” — Launceston Examiner
+‘Angela Savage must have to be one of the most talented authors I have come across, and her novel The Half-Child does not disappoint … It is not only a crime novel, but a mixture of genres rolled into one.
+There is romance, heartache and a cultural synopsis of Thailand – the good and bad.
+Savage has written a well-researched piece …’

 Launceston Examiner, 4 Sept 2010